ellisk42/ec/Readme.md

 > Code for the NIPS 2017 paper [Prototypical Networks for Few-shot Learning](http://papers.nips.cc/paper/6996-prototypical-networks-for-few-shot-learning.pdf)

-If you use that part of the code, please cite their paper paper, and check out what they did:
+If you use that part of the code, please cite their paper, and check out what they did:

 ```bibtex